 While clearing the Cloaca Maxima, Rome's great sewer, under the Forum in 2005, archaeologists discovered a colossal head of the Emperor Constantine in one of the passages.
 Carved between 312 and 325 CE after his defeat of Maxentius left him sole ruler of the Western empire, the 2-foot-long head was once attached to a larger-than-life statue of the emperor, perhaps in full armor, as his colossal sculptures often depicted him in military splendor.

-Catherine de' Medici was queen consort of King Henry II of France (1547–1559) and the power behind the throne for her three sons who became kings of France.
+Catherine de' Medici was queen consort of King Henry II of France (1547–1559)—and the power behind the throne for her three sons who became kings of France.
 Very little of her jewelry has survived.
-Only two pieces—a pendant and a portrait medallion—were known for a fact to have belonged to her until 2012, when the discovery of a 16th-century communal latrine during the excavation of a courtyard at Fontainebleau Palace revealed a third.
+Only two pieces, a pendant and a portrait medallion, were known for a fact to have belonged to her.
+That is, until 2012, when the discovery of a 16th-century communal latrine during the excavation of a courtyard at Fontainebleau Palace revealed a third.
 This one is the surest of them all because it bears her mark.

-It's a gold hairpin 4 inches long topped with two interlocking Cs back-to-back—Catherine's monogram.
+The gold hairpin is 4 inches long and topped with two interlocking Cs back-to-back—Catherine's monogram.
 One of the Cs is finished with green enamel, the other with white; green and white were Catherine's colors before her widowhood.

 Catherine would not have relieved herself in the communal toilets out in the yard, so how her hairpin ended up in the cesspit is up for rampant speculation.
-It could somehow have fallen into her personal chamber pot which was then emptied out in the latrine.
-A more dastardly conjecture is that the jewel was swiped by someone on staff who then either dropped it down the loo either accidentally or intentionally, perhaps to dispose of the evidence—much like someone flushing their bag of cocaine when the cops bust through the door.
+It could somehow have fallen into her personal chamber pot which was then emptied in the latrine.
+A more dastardly conjecture is that the jewel was swiped by someone on staff who then dropped it down the loo either accidentally or intentionally, perhaps to dispose of the evidence.

-At first glance they seemed to be dildos, but upon closer inspection they proved to be vaginal syringes artistically designed to look like dildos.
-The larger one is just shy of 9 inches long and has four parts: a hollow shaft, the decorative scrotum, a piston that runs from the shaft through a hole in the testicles, and a knob that screws onto the end.
+At first glance, they seemed to be dildos.
+But upon closer inspection, they proved to be vaginal syringes artistically designed to look like dildos.
+The larger one is just shy of 9 inches long and has four parts: a hollow shaft, a decorative scrotum, a piston that runs from the shaft through a hole in the testicles, and a knob that screws onto the end.
 The smaller one (about 6 inches long) has just the hollow shaft and the piston remaining.
-Both are now on display at the Stedelijk Museum in Zwolle.

 The syringes were used by filling the hollow shaft with a liquid and pushing the piston up to spray inside the vagina.
 A strong spray of soapy water was a popular (and an ineffective) birth control method at the time.
 Syringes could also be filled with herbal remedies for a variety of gynecological ailments, or, later on, with concoctions made of toxic substances like lead and zinc sulphate.

 The oldest bowling ball in North America was unearthed from the privy of Katherine Nanny Naylor's home on Cross Street in the North End of Boston in 1994.
 Just 5 inches in diameter and narrower from the side, it's more like a rotund wheel than a ball.
-The shape identifies as a boule, also known as a "wood," for lawn bowling, a bocce-like sport in which the aim was to get your ball closest to the smaller target ball known as a Jack.
+The shape is that of a boule, also known as a "wood," for lawn bowling, a bocce-like sport in which the aim was to get your ball closest to the smaller target ball known as a Jack.
 The wheel-like shape was intentional to give the ball a curved trajectory.
-The hole drilled through the middle held a lead weight which affected the bias (how much the ball curves) as it hurtled over grass towards the target.
+The hole drilled through the middle held a lead weight that affected the bias (how much the ball curves) as it hurtled over grass toward the target.